Access at the Museum

 Guide and assistance animals

-- Guide and assistant animals – including assistant dogs in training – are welcome at the Museum, as long as they’re working and are wearing their tabards/harness
+- Guide, therapy and assistant animals – including assistant dogs in training – are welcome at the Museum, as long as they’re working and are wearing their tabards/harness

 - Owners should bring the animal’s assistance identification book (or the appropriate international equivalent) with them